PongoEngine/Pongo/README.md

 # Pongo
-_Reactiveish ECS Game Framework built on top of Kha_
+_Reactive-ish ECS Game Framework built on top of Kha_

 **Pongo** is a frankensteined monster of a 2D game framework.
 It leverages concepts and code from game frameworks including Flambe, Ash, and Entitas.